Examining History

 As night fell in Picardy on Thursday October 24, 1415, Henry V and his English troops, worn down by their long march after the taking of Harfleur and diminished by the dysentery they had suffered there, can little have dreamt that the battle of the next day would give them one of the most complete victories ever won.
 Anne Curry’s startling history recreates the campaign and battle from the perspectives of the English and the French.
 One of the best battle accounts ever published, Anne Curry has updated this classic work in honor of 600th anniversary of Agincourt.

-The Concise History of Ireland
+The Concise History of Ireland (NEW edition)

 Sean Duffy